ymich9963/mdnotes.nvim/README.md

 ---

 ## ☀️ Introduction
-Markdown Notes (mdnotes or Mdn) aims to improve the Neovim Markdown note-taking experience by providing features like better Wikilink support, adding/removing hyperlinks to images/files/URLs, sequential Markdown buffer history, asset management, referencing, ordered/unordered/task lists, and formatting.
-All this without relying on any LSP but using one is recommended.
+Markdown Notes (mdnotes or Mdn) aims to improve the Neovim Markdown note-taking experience by providing features like better WikiLink support, adding/removing hyperlinks to images/files/URLs, sequential Markdown buffer history, asset management, referencing, ordered/unordered/task lists, and formatting.

+Please see the [Features](#-features) below for a descriptive list of features and their commands.
+Also see the [Recommendations](#-recommendations) section for the recommended `mdnotes` setup, and the [Supported Markdown Format](#-supported-markdown-formatting) section to see how `mdnotes` aims to format your notes.

 All documentation is available with `:h mdnotes.txt`.